 Allocating sufficient time for the data consolidation process is essential to ensure that all relevant data and evidence are included.
-Typically, data consolidation will require allocating at least 20 days for two members of the M&E team of the NTP over a period of 2-8 weeks to conduct the activities in this process.
+Typically, data consolidation will require a minimum of 20 days each for two members of the M&E team of the NTP over a period of 2-8 weeks to conduct the activities.
 For sub-national level data consolidation, M&E staff from each respective subnational level is required.

 The right people, tools and location for the team is important to ensure the objectives of the data consolidation process is achieved.
 These include (but are not limited to):